Online Master’s Degree Programs in Education

 Online Master’s in Science Education

-In a science education master’s program, you will explore the latest educational theories and research to improve your pedagogical skills.
-Upon completion of this degree, you will be prepared to work as a STEM educator and teach classes in physics, environmental science, chemistry, biology, and more at the middle school, high school, and community college levels.
+In a science education master’s program, you will delve into cutting-edge educational theories and research to enhance your pedagogical skills.
+Upon finishing this degree, you will be equipped to work as a STEM educator and teach courses in physics, environmental science, chemistry, biology, and other related subjects at the middle school, high school, and community college levels.

 Online Master’s in Social Studies Education